Anubhab-Das/Text-to-SQL-query-generator-using-LangGraph/README.md

 This guide explains how to set up PostgreSQL, create a project directory, build the database tables and import data, and run a LangGraph-based text-to-SQL AI agent.
 The agent uses a Tavily-based language model client to convert natural language queries into SQL queries, executes them on a PostgreSQL database, and returns the results.
 You can use any LLM of your choice.

+Project Overview: This project focuses on converting natural language prompts into SQL queries using LangGraph, enabling users to interact with databases without prior SQL knowledge.

+Key Features:

+Natural Language Processing (NLP): Translates user prompts into SQL queries.
+LangGraph Framework: Utilized for structuring the workflow and managing the translation process.
+Database Interaction: Executes generated SQL queries and retrieves results.
+Technologies Used:

+Programming Language: Python
+Framework: LangGraph
+Database: PostgreSQL
+My Contributions:

+Developed the NLP pipeline for translating prompts to SQL.
+Integrated LangGraph to manage the workflow.
+Ensured secure and efficient database interactions.

 ## 1. Setting Up PostgreSQL

 ### a.
 Install PostgreSQL (macOS Example with Homebrew)